Phazorknight/Cogito/docs/manual.rst

 Item Types
 ~~~~~~~~~~
+COGITO's base item class is called `InventoryItem`, which contains parameters that all items share, no matter what type they are.

+Additionally, there are a few subclasses for Item types that are based on the InventoryItem class, which offer more specific behavior.

+**Ammo Item**
+This type is used to "reload" wieldable items.
+Please note that it doesn't necessarily have to be weapons (for example, Batteries can be "Ammo" for the flashlight).
+Ammo Items can have a specific reload amount.
+This amount determines how much one item will add to the charge of the target item (for example, one battery adds 10 to the charge of the flashlight).

+**Combinable Item**
+This item type exists to be combined with another item.
+The target item name needs to be set (and needs to 100% match the string, otherwise it won't work).
+The resulting item is based on a Inventory Slot, so you can make it that combining items might create multiple items. (for example, combining a saw with a log could create 5 wooden boards).

+**Consumable Item**
+This item type will influence an attribute when used.
+The most common example for this would be a health potion, which increases the current health of the player by a set amount.
+Please note that you can also set these to increase the max amount of an attribute, enabling you to create items that permanently increase health or stamina.

+**Key Item**
+This item type is used as a "required to have" item for other Cogito objects to check for.
+The most common example would be a door that requires the player to have the
+key in their inventory.
+You can set this item to be discarded after use.

+**Wieldable Item**
+This item type defines items that are wieldable.
+They are to be used in conjunction with Wieldables, containing important data for them.
+Thus, these need
+to have a PackedScene reference to the Wieldable scene set.
+Most other parameters are related to their ammo use.
+Please note that the behavior of wieldables is not defined here, but in the Wieldable scenes themselves.

 Wieldables
 ==========

 Wieldables describes any type of item that the player can hold (aka *wield*).
-Most common examples are weapons, but this can also apply to a flashlight, binoculars or a radio.
+The most common examples are weapons, but this can also apply to a flashlight, binoculars, or a radio.
-Wieldables work together with Inventory Items to define their behaviour and update the data.
+Wieldables work together with Inventory Items to define their behavior and update the data.

 Included Wieldables: